g-iliadis/evernote-ui-tests/README.md

 npx cucumber-js
 ```

-You will need also in the root folder to add a .env file providing
+You will need also in the root folder to add your personal .env file providing
 your login details.

 ```bash